 9. Okayama (1/2 day)

 Continuing on the bullet train the second stop of the day on the way to Hiroshima is Okayama.
 From the station walk or take the tram down the road to Okayama castle and Korakuen one of the top three gardens in the whole of Japan.
-It’s a lovely area to explore both the city and things to do a little further out but for cherry blossom these are the top spots and can be fitted into the day along with Himeji.
+It’s a lovely area to explore both the city and things to do a little further out but for cherry blossoms, these are the top spots and can be fitted into the day along with Himeji.

 On our spring visit we hit what is known as hanafubuki which is a great word to describe what is my favourite part of cherry blossom even though it does mean it will soon be over.
 Hana means flower and fubuki means snow fall and when the fragrant petals are falling all around you and swirling in the breeze it really is like the best kind of blizzard.

-The blossom grove here is open for hanami (blossom picnics) that are wonderfully family focused, there are no vendor carts and it appeared to be alcohol free making it a very serene and fun environment.
+The blossom grove here is open for hanami (blossom picnics) that are wonderfully family-focused, there are no vendor carts and it appeared to be alcohol free making it a very serene and fun environment.
 You could easily pick up some delicious sushi, drinks and bakery treats on the way down the road from the station.

 10. Hiroshima (2 days)

-Exploring Hiroshima is best done on foot, try our self guided city walking tour to see the top city sights and best cherry blossom spots including Shukkeien garden, Hiroshima Castle and the Peace Park.
+Exploring Hiroshima is best done on foot, try our self-guided city walking tour to see the top city sights and best cherry blossom spots including Shukkeien garden, Hiroshima Castle and the Peace Park.

-On a second day in Hiroshima we’d recommend spending it at Miyajima Island.
-The train and ferry across are covered by the JR Pass if you have one and the view as you come into port of the shrine with the hills behind covered in cherry blossom is spectacular.
 There’s plenty to keep you busy here and a hike to the top of Mt Misen for the views is highly recommended, there’s a cable-way that takes you to a midway station if you’re short on time or energy.

 For an itinerary like this you will most likely benefit from the Japan Rail Pass, a discount pass that covers JR trains, some ferries and the super fast shinkansen bullet trains.
 We have a JR Pass article that answers all the questions we’ve been asked over the years including how to use the pass and whether or not it will be good value for your specific trip.

 Another hack we’ve discovered recently is multi-city flights, where you fly into one city (perhaps Tokyo) and out of another (in this case Osaka).
-Often these flights cost you no more and can even be purchased as sale fares, they can be great time and cost savers removing the need to travel back across the country when doing self guided touring like this.
+Often these flights cost you no more and can even be purchased as sale fares, they can be great time and cost savers removing the need to travel back across the country when doing self-guided touring like this.

 Well it wouldn’t be our guide if we didn’t revert to talking about food at least once.
 Cherry blossom is a special time both for traditional foods and modern favourites.
 Watch out for the word sakura on menus and packaging around the place.